Beepiz/BleGattCoroutines/README.md

 to be completed before, as usual.
 - Characteristic write, using `writeCharacteristic(…)`.
 Services discovery has to be completed before, as usual.
 - ReliableWrite, with `reliableWrite { … }`.
-Implemented, but couldn't be
+Implemented, but could not be
 tested yet.
 Open an issue if your device supports it
 - Descriptor read, using `readDescriptor(…)`.
 Services discovery has to be completed before, as usual.